New publications

-Specialists have developed a new material that will ensure the maximum safety of toxic waste
+Specialists have developed a new material that will maximize the safety of toxic waste

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.